nightwatchjs/nightwatch-docs/guide/configuration/settings.md

        <td>An object which will be made available within the test and can be overwritten per environment.
 Example:<br><br>
 <code>"globals" : {<br>&nbsp;&nbsp;"myGlobal" : "some_global"<br>}</code>

-Globals can also be defined in an external file.
-More on [External Globals](https://nightwatchjs.org/guide#external-globals).
+<br><br>Globals can also be defined in an external file.
+More on [External Globals](https://v2.nightwatchjs.org/guide/using-nightwatch/external-globals.html).
 </td>
 </tr>